jvoisin/snuffleupagus/CONTRIBUTING.md

 Your patch should follow the same conventions & pass the same code quality checks as the rest of the project.
 We're using [clang-format](http://clang.llvm.org/docs/ClangFormat.html) to ensure a consistent code-style.
-Please run it with `clang-format -style=google` before committing, or even better, use a [pre-commit hook](https://github.com/andrewseidl/githook-clang-format).
+Please run it with `clang-format --style="{BasedOnStyle: google, SortIncludes: false}"` before committing, or even better, use a [pre-commit hook](https://github.com/andrewseidl/githook-clang-format).

 ### 6. Make a Pull Request